Textualize/textual/docs/guide/layout.md

 ## Offsets

-Widgets have a relative offset which is added to the widget's location, _after_ its location has been determined via its layout.
+Widgets have a relative offset which is added to the widget's location, _after_ its location has been determined via its parent's layout.
 This means that if a widget hasn't had its offset modified using CSS or Python code, it will have an offset of `(0, 0)`.

 <div class="excalidraw">